irishpaladin/CS203/README.md

-#Step by Step Download and install Java, NetBeans, JDK
+# Step by Step Download and install Java, NetBeans, JDK

-##Download and Install Java
+## Download and Install Java

-Before you install NetBeans you must have the latest version of Java installed on your computer; Java mostly updates itself automatically as a new update comes.
+1. Before you install NetBeans you must have the latest version of Java installed on your computer; Java mostly updates itself automatically as a new update comes.
 To check whether Java is installed on your computer

-1.1.
+a.
 Open Command Prompt from Start Menu -> CMD or through run dialog box and writing CMD into the dropdown text box.
 Type java -version in CMD and press Enter key, if CMD (command prompt) doesn’t recognize the command.
 It means that you should install Java or JDK (NetBeans Included).

 image:: https://i1.wp.com/www.beginnersheap.com/wp-content/uploads/2016/03/java-version-check.jpg
 _Java version check_

-1.2.
+b.
 You can install Java alone, to download Java, separately select from the versions in the link and download it according to your OS https://java.com/en/download/manual.jsp

-###else if
+### else if

 you already have Java installed on your machine

-##Download NetBeans and JDK (Java Development Kit)
+## Download NetBeans and JDK (Java Development Kit)

 1. To install Java Development Kit, download JDK (Java Development Kit) from Oracle servers click on the links given below as per your requirements
 This will automatically start downloading JDK (Java SE Development Kit) clicking on the links below means that you are accepting Oracle Binary Code License Agreement for Java SE.

-2.1. download JDK 8u73 with NetBeans 8.1
+2. download JDK 8u73 with NetBeans 8.1
 (Note: you may need to set up Environmental Variables, by opening My Computer/This PC system properties.
 Find and click “Advanced system setting” in options list on left side, in “Advanced” tab click “Environment Variables.”
 The button on the bottom.
 In System Variables find “Path” in variables list and click edit, put “;” at the end of variable values,